SymbioticLab/Oort/README.md

 This will produce plots close to Figure 16 (`figure/ref/figure16a.png` and `figure/ref/figure16b.png`) on page 12 of the paper.
 You might notice some variation compared to the original figure due to randomness of the experiments.

 ### Figure 17 - Enforcing Diverse Data Distribution

+Before running below script, you must install gurobi license by:

+* Request an [academic license](https://www.gurobi.com/downloads/end-user-license-agreement-academic/) if possible.
+Otherwise, please contact us for a temporary license.
+* `grbgetkey [your license]` to install the license

 ```
 cd testing